Trump Boat Parade Attempts World Record In Madeira Beach

-According to the organizer’s website, the parade of boats was to begin at 10:10am, following the National Anthem and a low altitude flyover of World War II Bi-Planes.
-The start point was Pier 60 on Clearwater Beach, Florida and stretched south through the Pinellas Intercoastal Waterway, concluding in Madeira Beach area.
+According to the organizer’s website, the parade of boats was to begin at 10:10am, following the National Anthem and a low altitude flyover of World War II biplanes.
+The start point was Pier 60 in Clearwater Beach and stretched south through the Pinellas Intercoastal Waterway, concluding in Madeira Beach.

 Longboat Key!!!!!! pic.twitter.com/xGrxEbM1gh